 These antioxidants are also thought to support healthy ageing and even assist in weight loss!
 Get those jugs boiling and toast to a healthy and happy heart this Valentine’s Day.

-Speak to your healthcare practitioner to find out which supplement is right for you.
+Speak to your healthcare practitioner to find out which supplement is right for you for natural ingredients to help nourish your heart.

 You can find much more information on living a holistic lifestyle in these free magazines and on our YouTube channel.